PCI DSS v4.0 Explained in Simple Words for Business Owners

 - Discover

-JCB
+- JCB

 The standard applies to any organization that:

-- processes card payments,
+- processes card payments

-- stores payment card data,
+- stores payment card data

-or transmits cardholder information.
+- transmits cardholder information

 Why PCI DSS v4.0 Was Introduced

-- Traditional security controls are no longer enough because businesses now face:
+Cybersecurity threats have evolved significantly over the last few years.
+Traditional security controls are no longer enough because businesses now face:

 - Ransomware attacks